meganhessel/eds223_extreme_weather_impacts_TX/README.md

 -   Night light data is from NASA's Level-1 and Atmospheric Archive & Distribution System Distributed Active Archive Center (LAADS DAAC).

--   The road and house data is from orginally from Open Street Map at <https://planet.openstreetmap.org/> but taken from a Geofabrik (a third party) at <https://download.geofabrik.de/>.
+-   The road and house data is from originally from Open Street Map at <https://planet.openstreetmap.org/> but taken from a Geofabrik (a third party) at <https://download.geofabrik.de/>.

 -   Texas's socioeconomic data is from the U.S. Census Bureau’s American Community Survey for census tracts in 2019.